“Tell me about yourself,” he says.

 “The instructor thought it should show the years I spent drawing.
 It should show my humor.
 Maybe other influences, like piano.”

-There were triangles.
-Everywhere.
-In positive and negative space.
+For now, there were triangles everywhere, in positive and negative space.
 They ripple through each view, conveying meaning (or so I suspect) that extends beyond his trio of interests – art, architecture, and music.

 It’s completely you, I say.
 The lines move in one direction, then shoot off in another, and you look again and realize they’re interrelated.
 You created parallels and references everywhere, but no symmetries, and nothing obvious.